access hotline

-Access Hotline will eventually provide hella resources for finding accessible spaces & describing access in venues (including sample language, translations, & more)––but first we need to find out what information venues are providing, what help venues need, & what resources & expertise might be contributed by the community.
+Access Hotline will eventually provide resources for describing & improving access in venues (with sample language, translations, & more)––but first we need to find out what info venues provide, what help venues need, & what resources & expertise can be contributed by the community.

 VENUES